moorepants/eme150a/content/pages/materials/prep-13.rst

 Upcoming Due Dates
 ==================

+- The final report for part 1 of the project is Friday, October 21.
-- Homework #4 is due Monday, October 26th.
+- Homework #4 is due Monday, October 24th.
-- The midterm is on Friday, October 30th.
+- The midterm is on Friday, October 28th.